lushonline/install-dev-tools/README.md

 # install-dev-tools

-Repeatable, reboot resilient Dotfiles script to setup a development environment in Microsoft Windows 10+ using Chocolatey and PowerShell.
+Repeatable, reboot resilient script to setup a development environment in Microsoft Windows 10+ using Chocolatey and PowerShell.

 ## Usage